mohammadayyoubi/University-Management-System-javaGUI/README.md

 same on close, all the data of the system and action you have done on the system will be also save on that file. (stream)

 To open and Try:
-1. Download the project, and run it (prefferd netbeans)
+1. Download the project, and open it (prefferd to open on netbeans)
+2. open src folder run system from class "runUMS.java"
-2. You will see the login page, enter the username and password (username: admin | password: Admin@123)
+3. You will see the login page, enter the username and password (username: admin | password: Admin@123)
-3. You will see the main page, and you can do all the action you want.
+4. You will see the main page, and you can do all the action you want.
-4. To close the system, click on the close button on the top right corner.
+5. To close the system, click on the close button on the top right corner.
-5. If you forgot the username and pass you can find them on txt file
+6. If you forgot the username and pass you can find them on txt file